TheSoundOfAIOSR/rg_speech_to_text/README.md

 This repository will be used to experiment/test new approaches before they are fit into the common codebase.

 ## Installation
+This repo can be used in native Windows 10, native Ubuntu, Mac.
+Some features related to language models requires Linux.
+For Windows 10 users there is a possibility to use Ubuntu under WSL2.

 ### Environment preparation

+For users of WSL2, we provide a helper setup script available in `wsl2_setup` directory.
+That scripts will create a dedicated wsl instance, which then can be used for this project.
+Depending on which Windows version we have, we distinguish the following:
+ - Windows Build >= 20150 have WSL2 with GPU access, therefore it can be installed CUDA as in native Linux.
+ - Windows Build >= 21376 have WSL2 with WSLg, PulseAudio server integrated to communicate with host OS audio and can run graphical Linux apps.
+ - Windows Build < 20150 have WSL2 which is sufficient to run in CPU mode.
+With minimal effort, WSL2 of any version listed above can give us an Ubuntu 20.04 LTS environment in which the OS specific setup is exactly the same as in native Ubuntu 20.04 LTS.

 ### Installing via pip
 - Download and Install python (recommend 3.8)